48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 When you search online, certain photos or bright colors are more likely to capture your attention than dark and dull ones.

 For kids, adding a visual cue or altering the visual environment can help with focus and attention.
-Too much visual input can be distracting for some kids.
+But too much visual input can be distracting for some kids, so find the right balance.

 Examples of visual strategies that increase attention: